-Maryland Day is commemorated on March 25 and is a state holiday in Maryland.
-It celebrates the anniversary of the arrival of the first settlers in Maryland, on this day in 1634, establishing the third English colony in America.
+Maryland Day is celebrated on March 25 every year and is a state holiday in Maryland.
+It marks the arrival of the first settlers in Maryland, on this day in 1634, establishing the third English colony in America.

-It is not a public holiday, thus it is not a day off for schools or businesses.
+Maryland Day is not a public holiday.
+Thus, schools and businesses go about as usual.
 If the 25th of March happens to fall on a Sunday, the day is celebrated on the following Monday.

-Lord Baltimore, or Cecil Calvert, was the founder of the colony, after receiving authorization from King Charles I to found a colony in his name.
-Calvert’s wish was to have a colony where Roman Catholics could practice their religion, amongst all other faiths.
+Lord Baltimore, or Cecil Calvert, was the founder of the colony.
+On June 20, 1632, he received authorization from King Charles I to find a colony in his name.
+Calvert's wish was to have a colony where Roman Catholics could practice their religion, amongst all other faiths.

 Maryland Day did not become widely celebrated until 1903, when Maryland schools began hosting activities and celebrations on March 25 to educate students on the history and origins of the state.
 This started spreading across the state, and in 1916 the General Assembly officially recognized Maryland Day as a legal holiday, to be commemorated by everyone in the state.

 In schools, students learn about the history of the state, and state leaders pay visits to better educate children about their local histories on this day.